Nibezak/twickl/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPL-3.0 license .
 See [LICENSE.txt]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>